Questions and answers about our Women Empowering project

 The project of empowering women is recent.
 We started working with these women last May.
 Since then we have taken seven groups to the Huchuy Qosqo area, which is an off the beaten path attraction.
 The impact we have had in the travel industry of Cusco is minor.
 Some business owners think that this project will never take off.
 They understand that from a business perspective this project will not make any money.
 However, we have gotten a lot of support from other women organizations abroad.

 Are other companies following your lead?
 No other company in Cusco is doing what we are doing.
 Our vision is that other companies follow our lead as it can only benefit more women and other communities.
 Hiring women porters demands higher operational costs, which reduce the possibility of making a profit or a high number of profits.
 We think that this is the reason why other companies refuse to hire women porters.
 From a normal business perspective, hiring women is not profitable.
 From our perspective, hiring women is imperative to raise the standards of the sustainable travel industry.
 We think that, in the future, more companies will hire women in order to catch up with the trend that we are trying to form.
-As it happened with the "improvements" of male porters back in the early 2000's, all travel companies were forced to give their male porters uniforms to masked their poor labor standards and to catch up with the tour companies that led these changes.
+As it happened with the "improvements" of working conditions for male porters back in the early 2000's, all travel companies were forced to give their male porters uniforms to masked their poor labor standards and to catch up with the tour companies that led these changes.

 What are the next steps for your growth? + Challenges to grow?
 In 2018 we will take our women porters to the Inca Trail to Machu Picchu, a place where only 146 women out of seven thousand men are registered to work but none of them actively work.
 We expect to have more bookings from people who care about gender equality and sustainability.
 Also, The women porters project is innovative and has the potential of attracting many more clients that are not necessarily into sustainable travel.
 The most critical challenge is that we aim to remain profitable while attempting to change the working conditions of porters as a whole.
 The working standards that we have demand more spendings and fewer profits.
 By hiring women, those spendings become higher, which means almost no profits whatsoever.
 The fact that we are trying to improve the working conditions of our porters will force other companies to copy what we are doing.
 The effect of that will be better working conditions for all porters.
 We think that we will get more bookings in the future, once the word is out there about how we are different than everyone else in this industry which will turn into more booking and more profits for our company.